|

 8. Have a copy of your resume typed and properly formatted.
 Include references in case the company would like to check up on your background.

 9. During the interview if you are relaxed, you will do well.
-So practice relaxation before the interview, learn how to maintain your calm in a stressful situation.
-If you do meditate regularly before the interview, that will help a lot.
+So practice relaxation before the interview and learn how to maintain your calm in a stressful situation.
+If you do meditate regularly before the interview, that will help.

 10. Role play with someone to rehearse the interview questions and answers.